 So what about M. Graham watercolors?

 For certain situations, I still recommend M. Graham watercolors.
 I've tested and used this brand extensively and, except for a handful of colors, I've been extremely pleased with their entire line.
+They are absolutely beautiful watercolors that perform very well.
 However...

 To be on the safe side, I only recommend M. Graham watercolors for studio use.